 • Being sad and tired, plus other behavioral changes

-Take note of these behavioral signs to see if someone you know is abusing opioids, then contact our opioid rehab in Georgia today.
+Take note of these behavioral signs to see if someone you know is abusing opioids, then contact our Fayette drug and alcohol treatment center today.

 What Is an Opioid Addiction Treatment Program?

 As its name suggests, this is a program to help a person addicted to opioids cleanse their body of the drugs.
 We say it is a process because it does not only involve taking medication.
-It is a journey that the client will undergo with help from healthcare experts, and the duration will vary based upon the level of substance dependency and the level of care required.
-If you have observed possible signs of opioid addiction in yourself or a loved one, take the time to learn about the addiction treatment options available at Georgia Addiction Treatment Center by calling 855.952.3546.
+It is a journey that the client will undergo with help from healthcare experts, and the duration will vary based on the level of substance dependency and the level of care required.

 Inpatient Programs